streaky97/MRI3Tto7T/README.md

 # MRI3Tto7T
-The repo of 3T MRI to 7T MRI
-The code will be comming soon.
+This is the public repository of 3T MRI to 7T MRI model cDDPM The code will be comming soon.